An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Introduction

 \textbf{Frank-Wolfe}.
-The Frank–Wolfe algorithm (1956) \cite{FrankWolfe1956} is a first-order optimization method for constrained convex problems.
-It does not require projection onto the feasible region; rather, it progresses toward an extreme point determined by a linear minimization oracle, ensuring it stays within the feasible region \cite{braun2023conditional,Freund2016}. \cite{Holloway1974} presented a Fully Corrective variant of the algorithm (FCFW).
+The Frank–Wolfe algorithm \cite{FrankWolfe1956} is a first-order optimization method for constrained convex problems.
+It does not require projection onto the feasible region; rather, it progresses toward an extreme point determined by a linear minimization oracle, ensuring it stays within the feasible region \cite{braun2023conditional,Freund2016, pena2023affineinvariantconvergencerates}. {In} \cite{Holloway1974}, Holloway presented a Fully Corrective variant of the algorithm (FCFW).
 Forty years later, \cite{LacosteJulien2013} gives a linear convergence rate of Away-step Frank-Wolfe for minimizing a smooth and strongly convex objective over a polytope, involving the pyramidal width, a geometry-dependent constant.
-This result extends to FCFW in \cite{lacostejulien2015global}. \cite{beck2015linearly} shows that the linear convergence generalizes to the sum of a strongly convex function and a linear term.
+This result extends to FCFW in \cite{lacostejulien2015global}.
+The condition measure for the polytope is unified and further clarified in \cite{pena2016polytopeconditioninglinearconvergence}.
+This linear convergence generalizes to the sum of a strongly convex function and a linear term \cite{beck2015linearly}.

-\textbf{Dual Correspondance Frank-Wolfe and Kelley's method}. \cite{bach2013duality} shows that a generalized version of the Frank-Wolfe algorithm has a dual correspondence with the mirror descent algorithm.
+\textbf{Dual Correspondance between Frank-Wolfe and Kelley}.
+In \cite{bach2013duality}, Bach shows that a generalized version of Frank-Wolfe has a dual correspondence with the mirror descent algorithm.
 In \cite{Bach2013submodular}, Chapter 7 introduces methods to minimize the sum $f+g$ where $f$ is piecewise linear positive homogeneous.
-It shows that Kelley's method is no other than FCFW applied to the dual of $g$ on the convex hull of the slopes of $f$.
-In the same setup, \cite{zhou2018limited} leverages this correspondence and the results from \cite{lacostejulien2015global} to prove the linear convergence of Kelley's method when $g$ is smooth and strongly convex.
+It shows that Kelley is {none other} than FCFW applied to the dual of $g$ on the convex hull of the slopes of $f$.
+In the same setup, \cite{zhou2018limited} leverages this correspondence and the results from \cite{lacostejulien2015global} to prove the linear convergence of Kelley when $g$ is smooth and strongly convex.